polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * `ext_trie_keccak_256_root`
 * `ext_trie_keccak_256_ordered_root`

 The functions used to return the root in a 32-byte host-allocated buffer.
-They now accept a runtime-allocated output buffer as an argument, and doesn't return anything.
+They now accept a runtime-allocated output buffer as an argument, and don't return anything.

 ##### New prototypes